SteveKGYang/MentalLLaMA/README.md

 ![](https://black.readthedocs.io/en/stable/_static/license.svg)

 ## News
+📢 *Feb.
+1, 2024* Our MentaLLaMA paper:
+"MentaLLaMA: Interpretable Mental Health Analysis on Social Media with Large Language Models" has been accepted by WWW 2024!

 📢 *Oct.
 31, 2023* We release the MentaLLaMA-33B-lora model, a 33B edition of MentaLLaMA based on
 Vicuna-33B and the full IMHI dataset, but trained with LoRA due to the computational resources!